 Piazza della Signoria, the square right in front of Palazzo Vecchio, has a few different things to offer.
 Among them is Loggia dei Lanzi, which you’ll see in many Florence itineraries.
 However, I honestly didn’t find it impressive at all, not even worth a photo.
 You can expect to see there statues of the virtues – Fortitude, Temperance, Justice and Prudence, but they are not nearly as impressive as statues you’ll see in the Uffizi gallery.
 Sure, you will stroll around Loggia dei Lanzi, but there is an alternative sight you’ll enjoy a lot more:

-* Hidden Gem To See Instead -> Porcellino
+* Hidden Gem In Florence To See Instead -> Porcellino

 Entrance fee: Free